 Know that you matter.

-Despite all the obstacles and problems that life throws at us, and regardless of all emotional pains or low points that we may experience sometimes in our lives, but we have to realize that we completely matter.
-We matter, not because we think we are important, or others tell us that we are, or because of our financial situations, our looks, performances, or popularities.
+Despite all the obstacles and problems that life throws at us, and regardless of all emotional pains or low points that we may experience sometimes in our lives, we have to realize that we completely matter.
+We matter, not because we think we are important, or others tell us that we are, or because of our financial situations, our looks, performances, or popularity.
 But because GOD put us here.
 The world would not be the same if we were not here or if we do not fulfill our purposes.
 We all have specific talents and experiences which can help and transform others, which can change and leave people differently from how we found them, and this metamorphosis lives forever.
 So it is important that we concentrate on our superpowers instead of our weaknesses, connect with others, build up our confidence one step at a time, and be empowered to fulfill our vocations.

 “I wish I could show you, when you are lonely or in darkness, the astonishing light of your own being.” ~Hafiz of Shiraz

 “When we notice parts of ourselves that we consider weaknesses, I wonder if we can stop for a moment and look at them closely, to see if, somewhere, there are underlying strengths there as well”.
 When I look back on my life, I realize that I have always been feeling emotions intensely.
 And I have the tendency to give myself a hundred percent in any relationship, although I have hardly been receiving the same reception from others.
 I can always look at this characteristic I have of giving love and care totally as a weakness.
 But on the other hand, the fact that I have the capacity to give myself in this way, without any reservation, can be seen as a strength.
-Despite the fact that feelings and emotions can hurt, but the ability to feel is a gift.
+Despite the fact that feelings and emotions can hurt, the ability to feel is a gift.
 And the ability to convey feelings to others is a gift to them.
 To hold back emotions is to keep back a special gift from the world.

 “Our strength grows out of our weaknesses.” ~Ralph Waldo Emerson

-We can choose to love, the same way we can choose to be angry, sad, hateful or unforgiving.
+We can choose to love, the same way we can choose to be angry, sad, hateful, or unforgiving.
 When we start loving ourselves.
 Amazing transformations begin to happen.
 We learn to let go of negative emotions and feelings; we look at our mistakes as experiences to strengthen our characters and improve ourselves; we stop longing to be someone else; we start looking at everything around us as an opportunity for growth; we experience love and magic in our hearts, in our lives; and miracles begin to happen.